project-chip/connectedhomeip/src/osal/README.md

     - Uses event queues with event pointer semantics whereas CHIP uses message queues with copy semantics.
     - Has an inconsistant API namespace.
 All CHIP OSAL functions predictably begin with `chip_os`.
     - Was designed to enforce a particular embedded programming philosophy.
 Semaphores are notably missing for example.
+    - Imposes its own centralized timer system rather than providing a thin pass-through to native OS timers.
+    - Centralized timer system relies on nler event queues, which are antithetical to the CHIP messsage queue paradigm.

 * [npl](https://github.com/apache/mynewt-nimble/tree/master/porting/npl) - MyNewt NimBLE Platform Layer
     - Uses event queues with event pointer semantics whereas CHIP uses message queues with copy semantics.